We are committed to supporting a learning plan for every child

-In-person- The primary mode of instruction for the majority of our students, in-person learning refers to any student where the mode of learning is face-to-face at school.
-The school takes on the largest portion of instructional delivery, as the student attends school on a daily basis.
+In-person- This is the primary mode of instruction for the majority of our students in Chinook's Edge, where learning is face-to-face at school on a daily basis.

-Flex/Blended- Refers to any student doing either online or paper based, combined with a portion of in-person learning.
-All of the information below applies to the delivery method, but students will have a portion of their day in-person.
-Parents and schools share instructional delivery, but schools take on all of the responsibility for in-person instruction.
-If a student is struggling with any portion of their learning, they could get support while at the school for their in-person instruction.
-Contact with the school occurs daily/regularly, as they are attending in-person for a portion of their learning.
+Flex/Blended- Refers to any student doing either online or paper-based learning, combined with a portion of in-person learning.
+Parents and schools share instructional delivery, but schools take on all of the responsibility for the portion of learning that takes place in-person.
+Contact with the school occurs daily/regularly, as students are attending in-person for a portion of their learning.
+For example, a student may go into the school only for math class, and then take other courses through Alternative Learning.
+They are always connected to a school and to a teacher, and they still have opportunities to participate in sports or drama or many other activities at their Chinook's Edge school.
 The vast majority of alternative learning may be achieved through flex/blended programming.

 What is Alternative Learning?

-- Flexible, developed to meet the needs of our CESD families
+- Flexible, developed to meet the needs of our Chinook's Edge families

-- Families working alongside the school to provide the best program for all students.
+- Families work alongside the school to provide the best program for all students.
 It is a partnership between family and the school

-- Content created by our teachers in CESD
+- Content created and supported by our teachers in Chinook's Edge

 Frequently Asked Questions